danielendeg/nugetpackageupdate/SharedPlatform/IoMT_Connector_Public_Preview_Deployment.md

  - What changes need to be made to the resource provider manifest?

 ## 7. Azure PowerShell and CLI
-  - Are these any changes/additions that should be considered around Azure PowerShell and CLI for these deployments?
+  - Are there any changes/additions that should be considered around Azure PowerShell and CLI for these deployments?

 ## 8. Deployment .json Updates:
 All json here will need to be updated to reflect IoMT Connector: